Journal: Ideas & Insights for Sustainable Homes and Retrofits

 Natural materials foster an approach to sustainability that can reduce your carbon emissions while improving both thermal comfort and acoustic comfort.
 Learn how incorporating natural building materials can help homeowners make their urban homes more eco-friendly and sustainable.

-How to Design Your London Home for an Air Source Heat Pump
+Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 If you plan to install an Air Source Heat Pump (ASHP) in London, it is important to understand the process and considerations involved.
 ASHPs are a sustainable alternative to traditional heating systems helping to reduce your carbon footprint and improve energy efficiency, which is only multiplied when combined with solar panels and improved levels of insulation.